-

 7 things I learned about performing, as a dancer

 I don’t remember my first performance at all.
 I started ballet at four (and a half), so I was probably five.
 I took ballet rather seriously throughout elementary and intermediate school- two to three classes a week, and several productions a year.
 When I was eleven, I began playing the flute in band.
-As my Read more
+As my abilities and interest in music blossomed, my activities and performances shifted toward music.
+Though I didn’t realize it at the time, in retrospect, a lot of my success on the flute could be attributed my dance training.
+By the time I got a flute in… Read more

 -